-Between us, we have spent 13 years inside the global telecom industry — building networks, designing infrastructure, watching how data moves across borders.
+Between us, we have spent 13 years inside the global telecom industry — building networks, designing infrastructure, and watching how data moves across borders.

 We knew how it all worked.
 And that is precisely what bothered us.